randleem/Nasa-API/README.md

 ### We decided to use the Nasa API and for our MVP created an app that gets the Nasa image of the day based on a date after 1st July 1996

-For our MLP we decided to try an learn a new technology and attempted to lot Mars Solar Day info on a graph
+For our MLP we decided to try an learn a new technology and have a basic plot of Mars' temperature for different Solar Weeks - this needs a lot of work still, although we have a basic plot

 ![Picture of Nasa Image of the Day](./pic1.png)